UdelaRInterior/ansible-role-firewall-proxmox/README.md

 Requirements
 ------------

-You must act on a Proxmox node or cluster already configured, i.e. you need Proxmox Virtual Environment (pve) node already installed (tested with pve 5), and a Proxmox user with LXC container creation rights.
+You must act on a Proxmox node or cluster already configured, i.e. you need Proxmox Virtual Environment (pve) node already installed (tested with pve 5), and a Proxmox user with LXC/KVM creation rights.

 Yo also need an ssh key configured in the local machine, where ansible is ran, i.e. a file `~/.ssh/id_rsa.pub`.

-Additionally, note that the firewall must be enabled in the network interface (s) of the containers in which you want it to work.
+Additionally, note that the firewall must be enabled in the network interface (s) of the host in which you want it to work.

 Installation